Think like a software tester.

 I will try to use the KISS law (keep it stupid simple) and think that when you need to choose any technique and it depends on your or somebody else's opinion - mistakes can take place.

-And remember that certain thinking techniques are best suited to the certain types of problem-solving and you always need adjust your thinking to new information.
+And remember that certain thinking techniques are best suited to the certain types of problem-solving and you always need to adjust your thinking to new information.

 Let us begin with some popular definition of thinking and other definitions used on this page:

-Definition of think from the Merriam-Webster Online Dictionary: subject to the processes of logical thought; to exercise the powers of judgment, conception, or inference;
+Definition of "think" from the Merriam-Webster Online Dictionary: subject to the processes of logical thought; to exercise the powers of judgment, conception, or inference;

-synonyms think, conceive, imagine, fancy, realize, envisage, envision, cogitate, reflect, reason, speculate, deliberate.
+Synonyms: think, conceive, imagine, fancy, realize, envisage, envision, cogitate, reflect, reason, speculate, deliberate.

 ******************************Tester's axioms and general software testing laws.